 • a dramatic decrease in cost. there are pre-mixed cements available, but the costs are very high. tag on shipping/hazard charges and you will be paying far too much. the cost to make my cement is around $9 per gallon, more or less, depending on local area ingredient costs.

-• no more worries if your on-hand cement gets hard from non-use. it's cheap enough to make more.
+• no more worries if your on-hand cement gets hard from non-use. toss it out, it's cheap enough to make more.

-• no more of that messy spillage you get from trying to remix the pre-made cement that sometimes sits at the bottom of the can like a rock, during shipping and/or standing.
+• no more of that messy spillage you get from trying to remix the pre-made cement, that usually sits at the bottom of the can like a rock, during shipping and/or standing.

 no catch. i offer the recipe for less than 15% the cost of buying just one more gallon of ready-made cement and even less than the price of the 1 pound pre-mixed tub.